-A business named Ripple Labs first appeared on the fintech landscape in 2012 with a reassuring promise to provide financial institutions with low-cost and speedy clearance of cross-border money transfers.
-To make it happen, the business created the RippleNet network on which transactions in the form of a cryptocurrency called XRP can be settled and cleared in real-time.
+Ripple Labs first appeared on the fintech landscape in 2012 with a reassuring promise to provide financial institutions with low-cost and speedy clearance of cross-border money transfers.
+To make it happen, the business created the RippleNet network, on which transactions in the form of a cryptocurrency called XRP can be settled and cleared in real time.

-The SEC alleged that the executives held an initial public offering (IPO) of XRP, which was unregistered security at the time of raising capital.
-According to the complaint, Ripple raised funds by selling XRP tokens in unregistered security offerings to investors in the United States and around the world.
+The SEC alleged that the executives held an initial public offering (IPO) of XRP, which was an unregistered security at the time of raising capital.
+According to the complaint, Ripple raised funds by selling XRP tokens in unregistered security offerings to investors in the United States and worldwide.
 Additionally, Ripple offered billions of XRP in exchange for non-cash services like market-making and labor.

-According to the lawsuit, Chris Larsen, Ripple Lab’s co-founder and former CEO, and Brad Garlinghouse, Ripple’s current CEO, affected personal unregistered XRP transactions totaling about $600 million and structuring and marketing the XRP sales utilized to support the company’s business.
-Moreover, the defendants failed to register their XRP offers and sales or meet any exemption from registration in violation of the federal securities laws’ registration restrictions.
+Moreover, the suit alleged the defendants failed to register their XRP offers and sales, or meet any exemption from registration in violation of the federal securities laws’ registration restrictions.

-What are the SEC’s claims in Ripple’s legal brawl?
+What are the SEC’s claims in its legal brawl with Ripple?

 The SEC claimed that XRP is a security.
-In general, a security is a traded financial instrument representing ownership in a corporation or similar entity but has no utility.
-For instance, shares are commonly defined as securities by publicly listed firms in order to obtain finance.
+Generally, a security is a traded financial instrument representing ownership in a corporation or similar entity that has no utility.
+For instance, publicly listed firms commonly define shares as securities to obtain financing.

 Since XRP tokens were used to fund Ripple’s platform, which facilitates money transfers for retailers, a civil action was filed at the end of December 2020.
 The sales of XRP also enriched the platform’s management.
-However, it is essential to note that as per the SEC, Bitcoin (BTC) is not a security.
-The legal definition of securities can be read here.
+However, it is important to note that, as per the SEC, Bitcoin (BTC) is not a security.

-The United States SEC vs. Howey test was a landmark Supreme Court case in 1946, which aids in determining whether a transaction falls within the Securities Act of 1933’s definition of an investment contract.
+The SEC vs. W.J.
+Howey Co. was a landmark Supreme Court case in 1946 that aids in determining whether a transaction falls within the Securities Act of 1933’s definition of an investment contract.

-According to the Howey test, the investor’s control over the profit is a critical factor in determining whether or not an investment contract is a security.
+According to the Howey test, the investor’s control over the profit is critical in determining whether an investment contract is a security.
 It is usually considered a security if the investors have no influence over the asset.
 So, did XRP comply with the requirements of the Howey test?

-According to the SEC requirements, securities must be registered with the SEC and some financial information must be publicly reported.
+According to SEC requirements, securities must be registered with the agency, and some financial information must be publicly reported.
 The purpose is to protect investors’ interests while combating fraud.
 The SEC determined that XRP satisfied the Howey test’s requirements because:

 Ripple’s response to the XRP court case

-Ripple lawyers claimed that the SEC never warned nor gave any notice to the organization.
+Ripple’s lawyers claimed that the SEC never warned or notified the organization.
 The U.S. regulator also accepted that Ripple wasn’t notified that XRP could be classified as a security.

-As a result, Ripple believed the SEC was biased in applying the security concept to virtual currencies like XRP.
-If this is found to be true, the commission’s authority will be weakened, not to mention the credibility of its argument.
+As a result, Ripple believed the SEC was biased when applying the security concept to XRP.
+If this is found to be true, the commission’s authority will be weakened — along with the credibility of its argument.

 Ripple has specifically mentioned some of the links SEC members have had with other crypto platforms, namely Ethereum.
-While there is currently no proof of these linkages, the commission gave Ethereum a pass on securities legislation, saying that it is operating in a decentralized manner all while suing XRP, which seemed suspicious.
+While there is no proof of these links, the commission gave Ethereum a pass on securities legislation, saying that it operates in a decentralized manner.

-Ripple lawsuit update: The timeline of Ripple vs. SEC fistfight
+Ripple lawsuit update: The timeline of the Ripple vs. SEC battle

 The series of events during the Ripple vs. SEC lawsuit are outlined below: